mrnkr/react-native-transformable-image/README.md

 A pure JavaScript written transformable image component, like PhotoView or ImageViewer, supports gestures like pan, pinch, double tab and fling, works with both iOS and Android.

+THIS FORK is modified to use the package [react-native-expo-image-cache](https://github.com/wcandillon/react-native-expo-image-cache.git) by William Candillon (Thank you :)) instead of the react-native Image widget since this one caches images on its own and makes it really simple to show previews to images.
+I also fixed an issue I had with PropTypes being imported from react instead of the prop-types package.
+Not sure if it's really an issue but it wouldn't work unless I changed it, so I did.
+The ViewTransformer dependency I also changed to point at my own fork which has its own minor changes, nothing that affects the behavior substantially.

 ![](Demo/demo.gif)